Background to the Project

 Among the titles held by the Barrys of County Cork, the most important was that of the Earls of Barrymore.
 The Earls occupied their positions as a result of intense struggles among the branches of the Barry family, with the result that lines of descent and claims to the title were mired in controversy.
 In that context, the Earls of Barrymore DNA Project seeks to investigate the genetic history of the Earls, their descendants and more distant relatives.

 To that end, we have assembled a team of anthropologists, genetic scientists and family historians who are conducting a forensic examinations and DNA testing of remains in the Barry mausoleum in Castlelyons.
-The focus is be on analysis of YDNA, which is passed down the direct paternal line and thus links the remains of males in the crypt to their titled ancestors as well as to more distant paternal cousins.
+The focus is on analysis of YDNA, which is passed down the direct paternal line and thus links the remains of males in the crypt to their titled ancestors as well as to more distant paternal cousins.

 In addition to illuminating this important family in Irish history, the project is also exploring new techniques for collecting, analyzing and assessing DNA from ancient remains, an increasingly important challenge in marrying genetic science with other fields of research.

 This project is funded entirely by private contributions.
-We would like to thank all of our contributors and especially acknowledge the generosity of Jean Manco, author of Ancestral Journeys and Blood of the Celts, for both her financial and scholarly support of ancestral DNA research.
+We would like to thank all of our contributors and especially acknowledge the generosity of the late Jean Manco, author of Ancestral Journeys and Blood of the Celts, for both her financial and scholarly support of ancestral DNA research.
 If you would like to make a contribution, you can do so here.